 External degree program: A program of study in which students earn credits toward a degree through independent study, college courses, proficiency examinations, and personal experience.
+External degree programs require minimal or no classroom attendance.

-Extracurricular activities (as admission factor): Special consideration in the admissions process given for participation in both school and nonschool-related activities of interest to the college, such as clubs, hobbies, student government, athletics, performing arts, etc.
+Extracurricular activities (as admission factor): Special consideration in the admissions process given for participation in both school and nonschool-related activities of interest to the college, such as clubs, hobbies, student government, athletics, performing arts, etc